Gia90/Fickport/README.md

 ### Reboot call

 ### More info
-Read the content of [fritzbox.sh](fritzbox.sh) to know more about the command HTTP calls.
+Read the content of [fickport.sh](fickport.sh) to know more about the command HTTP calls.

 ## Fickport
 Reboot script